-This new Natural Sciences and Engineering Research Council Collaborative Research and Training Experience Program (NSERC CREATE) program brings together the University of Ottawa, McMaster University and Université de Sherbrooke in a six-year exploration of the frontiers of optoelectronics for many purposes:
+This Natural Sciences and Engineering Research Council Collaborative Research and Training Experience Program (NSERC CREATE) program brings together the University of Ottawa, McMaster University and Université de Sherbrooke in a six-year exploration of the frontiers of optoelectronics for many purposes:

 - planar multijunction phototransducers;